Cubic fourfolds containing a plane and a quintic del Pezzo surface: The Clifford invariant on

-For $\tau=-1$, the component $\cC_{\tau}$ consists of cubic fourfolds containing two disjoint planes (see \cite[4.1.3]{hassett:special-cubics}).
-We now give a geometric description of the general member of $\cC_\tau$ for $\tau=0$.
+For $\tau=-1$, the component $\cC_{\tau}$ consists of cubic fourfolds containing two disjoint planes; see \cite[4.1.3]{hassett:special-cubics}.
+We now give a geometric description of the general member of the component $\cC_\tau$ for $\tau=0$ (i.e., where $d_X=32$).

-\begin{prop} Let $X$ be a smooth cubic fourfold containing a plane $P$ and having a tangent conic such that $A(X)$ has rank 3.
-Then $X$ is in the component $\cC_{\tau}$ for $\tau=0$. \end{prop} \begin{proof} Since $X$ has a tangent conic and $A(X)$ has rank 3, $A(X)$ has discriminant $8$ or $32$ and $X$ has nontrivial Clifford invariant by Corollary~\ref{claim} and Proposition~\ref{prop:conic}.
+\begin{prop} Let $X$ be a smooth cubic fourfold containing a good plane $P$ and having a tangent conic such that $A(X)$ has rank 3.
+Then $X$ is in the component $\cC_{\tau}$ for $\tau=0$. \end{prop} \begin{proof} Since $X$ has a tangent conic and $A(X)$ has rank 3, $A(X)$ has discriminant $8$ or $32$ and $X$ has nontrivial Clifford invariant by Proposition~\ref{claim} and Corollary~\ref{prop:conic}.
 As the sublattice $\lattice{h^2,P} \subset A(X)$ is primitive, we can choose a class $T \in A(X)$ such that $\lattice{h^2,P,T} \subset A(X)$ has discriminant 32.
 Adjusting $T$ by a multiple of $P$, we can assume that $h^2.T=4$.
 Write $\tau = P.T$.

 Adjusting $T$ by multiples of $h^2-3P$ keeps $h^2.T=4$ and adjusts $\tau$ by multiples of 8.
+A similar trick is employed in \cite[Prop.~4.2]{AT_kuz=has}.
 The discriminant being 32, we are left with two possible choices ($\tau=0,4$) for the Gram matrix of $\lattice{h^2,P,T}$ up to isomorphism: